Reading Time: 6 minutes

 You can read on to discover which states have the most and least expensive repair costs, along with other valuable information, like how to save on your vehicle expenses.
-Remember that even if your car is a non-runner, Nationwide Auto Transportation can ship it—read more on our blog about shipping a non-runner.
+Remember that even if your car is a non-runner, Nationwide Auto Transportation can assist with interstate shipping.

 Here’s the Good News About Car Repair Costs by State